Monday, April 16, 2018

 “We started with cells from a healthy donor rather than the patient, created a master cell line, and used the master cell line to produce large quantities of universal CAR19 T cells that are not patient restricted,” Dr. Valamehr said in a press release.
 “These first-of-their-kind CAR19 T cells, called FT819, can be packaged, stored, and made readily available for treatment of a large number of patients.”

 To make the new product, the team used a genetic technology to insert the CAR gene into a specific part of the healthy donor cell’s genome.
 Placing the new gene in this way interrupts the cell’s ability to make a T cell receptor (TCR), the part of an immune cell that recognizes one person’s immune system as different from another’s.
-Knocking out the TCR effectively converts a highly idiosyncratic T cell into a universal one — safe, in principle, for use by anyone.
+Knocking out the TCR effectively converts a highly idiosyncratic T cell into a universal one — safe, in principle, for use in anyone.

 The approach makes use of insights gained from Michel Sadelain’s lab at MSK.
 In a paper published last year in Nature, Dr. Sadelain’s team showed that it was possible to make TCR-less CAR T cells using the genome-editing tool CRISPR.
 Dr. Sadelain and his team were collaborators on the new study.